-Mountain Valley Horse Rescue (MVHR) horses are in different stages with different needs.
-Here is an explanation of how we help horses who come to us, and how you can help us help them.
+Mountain Valley Horse Rescue (MVHR) equines are in different stages with different needs.
+Here is an explanation of how we help equines who come to us, and how you can help us help them.

-Once a horse is healthy and stable, they progress to being extensively evaluated by MVHR staff, volunteers, and trainers to assess their handeability and level of training.
+Once an equine is healthy and stable, they progress to being extensively evaluated by MVHR staff, volunteers, and trainers to assess their handeability and level of training.
 In many cases, some evaluation of their training status has been able to coincide with their physical recovery.
 Once training level and health are able to be considered, a training or management plan is developed for each horse.

 Some are young and healthy, but in need of extensive socializing and training to facilitate eventual adoption, and these will be matched with volunteers and/or trainers contracted by MVHR to begin their journey.

-Others may be already well trained and very handleable, but may have physical or health issues which limit the “usability” and make them better suited as sanctuary candidates.
-If the horse’s personality suits, these handleable but unrideable horses participate in interactions to evaluate their suitability for participation in MVHR’s Equine Assisted Learning and Therapy opportunities.
-The ultimate goal for all sanctuary horses at MVHR is participation in these programs, where they can serve as ambassadors, educators, therapists, friends and companions, and even help financially support some if not all of their own care.
+Others may be already well trained and very handleable, but may have physical or health issues which limit the “usability” likely greatly extending the period of time they will spend at MVHR.
+If the horse’s personality suits, these handleable but unrideable horses participate in interactions to evaluate their suitability for participation in MVHR’s Programs which offer ongoing, hands on learning opportunities to people of all ages.
+The ultimate goal for all equines at MVHR remains adoption, but participation in these programs provides meaningful opportunities for these horses to serve as ambassadors, educators, therapists, friends and companions, until that day comes.

-MVHR seeks support for horses at each of these phases of their recovery process though Underwriting, foster homes and adoption.
+MVHR seeks support for equines at each of these phases of their recovery process though Underwriting, foster homes and adoption.

-Are critical to the ability of MVHR accommodate as many horses as possible.
-Qualified foster homes host a rescue horse (or horses) on their property, and provide all of their basic day-to-day care, as well as special needs, vet and farrier care if the foster home is comfortable doing so.
-Each foster home is different, so great consideration is given to which horse might be suitable for which foster situation.
+Foster homes are critical to the ability of MVHR accommodate as many equines as possible.
+Qualified foster homes host a rescue equine (or equines) on their property, and provide all of their basic day-to-day care, as well as special needs, vet and farrier care, if the foster home is comfortable doing so.
+Each foster home is different, so great consideration is given to which equine might be suitable for which foster situation.
 Some foster homes provide all care at no cost to MVHR, while others offer simply space with feed and supplies being provided by MVHR.
-Without foster homes helping to alleviate some of the cost, manpower, and space demands placed on MVHR and our facility we could not help as many horses as we do.
-Thank you to all of our current foster homes, and thank you for considering becoming one!
+Without foster homes helping to alleviate some of the cost, manpower, and space demands placed on MVHR and our Ranch, we could not help as many equines as we do.
+Please CONTACT US if you would like to make room in your heart and your home for a foster equine!